kreeedit/FLAME/README.md

 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 **FLAME** is a Python-based tool with both **Command-Line (CLI)** and **Graphical (GUI)** interfaces, designed for identifying and analyzing formulaic language and text reuse, particularly in historical corpora like medieval charters.
 It uses a **Leave-N-Out (LNO) n-gram** approach, which is highly effective for detecting variant forms of expressions that differ due to scribal variations, regional dialects, or other textual modifications.
-It automatically learn normalization rules from the corpus itself (handling medieval ligatures and special characters), uses subword tokenization to handle rare words and morphological variants.
-Automatically suggest an optimal vocabulary size for the tokenizer based on the corpus's statistical properties.
-It perform both intra-corpus and inter-corpus comparisons, and automatically determine an optimal similarity cutoff score using Otsu's method.
+It automatically learns normalization rules from the corpus itself (handling medieval ligatures and special characters) and uses subword tokenization to absorb rare words and morphological variants.
+It automatically suggests an optimal vocabulary size for the tokenizer based on the corpus's statistical properties, offers an autonomous **Self-Supervised Auto-Tune** engine to discover ideal window properties, and automatically determines an optimal similarity cutoff score using Otsu's method.

 A downloadable demo of the HTML output can be found in the repository (`text_comparisons_demo.html`).